Crucial Winter Hiking Gear: Microspikes

 Cleats

-Although Kahtoola’s NANOspikes® have 10 spikes per foot, each spike is tiny — less than a quarter inch in height.
+However, each spike is tiny — less than a quarter inch in height.
 These devices are completely unsuitable for mountain hiking.
 They do not provide enough “tooth”, and they will not stand up to the rigors of mountain hikes.
 They should never be used on a mountain.

 MICROspikes® / Trail Crampons

-Do not try to save money here by buying cheaper products.
-This is definitely not the place to cut corners.
-I speak from experience.
-Before I bought my Hillsounds, I tried a cheap set of imported knock-offs.
+For my first pair of spikes, I tried a cheap set of imported knock-offs from Amazon.
 Terrible idea.
-On my first hike with them — a solo winter hike up Blackhead Mountain — the links holding the spikes together began to come apart.
-I had to do field repairs before I even got to Lockwood Gap!
-(Luckily, I had a few zip ties in my backpack as part of my basic mountain hiking kit.)
+On my first hike with them, a solo winter hike up Blackhead Mountain, the links holding the spikes together began to pull apart, eventually breaking.
+I had to do field repairs before I got to the top.
+(Luckily, I had zip ties in my backpack as part of my basic mountain hiking kit.)

 Snowshoes